 Portions are generous, and while prices are high the food is some of the best in the city.
 Desserts, such as a classic vanilla pannacotta with raspberry soufflé, and pretty petit fours, celebrate the very best of French culinary tradition.

 Dax’s lunchtime service sees a popular two-course menu served up in double-quick time, ensuring you’ll get back to your desk in time.
-By night Dax’s surprise tasting menu, served by table only, costs €75, and is the perfect way to sample the skill on offer in this atmospheric and well loved little spot.
+In the evening the surprise tasting menu, served by table only, costs €85, and is the perfect way to sample the skill on offer in this atmospheric and well loved little spot.

 This Dublin restaurants wine list is a real treat, unapologetically French in content.
 Knowledgeable staff will help with recommendations; from the 14 wines by the glass or 12 half bottles to match each course, to the vast cellar of grand cru bottles and Bordeaux classics.
 While Francophiles are especially well catered for, there’s a nod to other major European growers too.

 *** Having been touched by the plight of Dublin's homeless, Olivier Meisonnave has commited his restaurant to raising funds for the Dublin Simon Community and Dax Restaurant does this on a regular basis.